How Often Should You Get a Professional Deep Conditioning Treatment?

 Why Deep Conditioning Frequency Matters

+Understanding the frequency of using deep conditioner is important to avoid both over-conditioning and dryness.
 Knowing how often deep condition hair is just as important as choosing the right treatment.

 The Risk of Doing It Too Often